sop/cygwin-util/README.md

 # Sop's Cygwin Utilities
-These utilities add support for executing `.sh` scripts in [Cygwin](https://www.cygwin.com/) by double-clicking a file from Windows explorer or dropping a file to `.sh` icon.
+These utilities provide support for executing `.sh` scripts in [Cygwin](https://www.cygwin.com/) by double-clicking a file from Windows explorer or dropping a file to `.sh` icon.